 Ushers and stage crew will be provided for degree recitals taking place in Kulas and Stull Recital Halls, Fairchild and Finney Chapels, Birenbaum and Warner Concert Hall.
-The Cat and the Cream is staffed by the Student Union office.
+The Cat and the Cream is staffed by the Office of Student Involvement.
 All other venues will be unsupported.

 Any special instrumental or staging needs should be discussed with Concert Production staff as soon as possible after the recital is confirmed.